Skip to main content

 • Appropriate stamps are required to hunt migratory birds (federal and state duck stamps) and deer (Archery, Sika and Muzzleloader Stamps).

-• The apprentice hunter must be accompanied and directly supervised by a Maryland resident at least 18 years old who possesses a valid Maryland non-apprentice hunting license.
+• The apprentice hunter must be accompanied and directly supervised by a mentor who is a Maryland resident at least 18 years old who possesses a valid Maryland non-apprentice hunting license.

 • The apprentice and mentor hunter must hunt in close proximity so that the mentor can take immediate control of the apprentice hunter’s hunting device.